 Write a quick schedule of how you expect your event to run e.g. 7pm Drinks Reception; 8pm Seated for Dinner; 11.30pm Carriages.
 Bands normally play ‘sets’ of around 45 to 60 minutes, so decide how many sets you want and how you want them to work with your schedule.
 Remember to give the band breaks and allow them time to eat (if necessary).

 Make sure you communicate well with your event organiser or contact at your venue.
 Let them know in advance that you are planning to book a live band.
-Make sure the venue has adequate licensing that allows live music.
+Most venues that are licensed to sell alcohol can host amplified live music for audiences of up to 500 without needing a separate entertainment licence (thanks to the Live Music Act 2012), but it’s still worth double-checking with the venue that live music is permitted.
 Some venues have a ‘sound limiter’ that cuts the power if music is played above a certain volume, so it’s worth asking them if they have one installed and informing the band before you book.
+Read our guide to sound limiters for more advice on this.
+You should also check whether the venue provides a PA system or whether the band will need to bring their own, as this can affect setup times and logistics.

 Think about what the age range is of your guests and what type of music is best suited to your event.
 If you want to get everyone up dancing, covers bands or tribute bands are a good choice.
 However if you want the music to be more ‘background’ you could consider a jazz band or acoustic duo.
 Try to give your band as much notice as possible if you have any special requests so they have time to prepare and practice it.

-It’s important to get a suitable contract in place so you have a clear agreement with your chosen band in place.
-The Musicians Union provides handy free contract templates if the band doesn’t have their own.
+It’s important to get a suitable contract in place so you have a clear agreement with your chosen band.
+You can use our free contract generator to quickly create a PDF contract.
 Make sure you are clear on the date(s), times, sets, payment terms & venue address.
+It’s also worth checking that the band has Public Liability Insurance (PLI), as many venues now require this.

 A contact person for the band on the day is essential for the smooth running of your event.
 Appoint someone you trust to be the point of contact with the band – make sure you exchange mobile phone numbers in advance, in case last minute problems occur.